 This course provides strategic reading intervention focusing on scaffolding the Language Arts Florida Standards with support across texts of increasing complexity.
+Reading Intervention programs adopted by the district will be used to target instruction at the student's instructional level.

-DEVELOPMENTAL READING FOR ELL STUDENTS
+DEVELOPMENTAL LANGUAGE ARTS FOR ELL STUDENTS